Directed by: Nick Cassavetes.

 Written by: Nicholas Sparks.

-Cast: Gena Rowlands, Rachel McAdams, Ryan Gosling, and James Garner.
+The cast includes: Gena Rowlands, Rachel McAdams, Ryan Gosling, and James Garner.

 Tagline: “True love knows no boundaries”